Denis Robert Pack-Beresford: Life

-Denis Robert Pack-Beresford was born on 23 March 1864, the son of Denis Pack-Beresford of Fenagh House, Bagnalstown, Co.
-Carlow, and Annette Brown.
+Denis Robert Pack-Beresford was born on 23 March 1864, the son of Denis Pack-Beresford of Fenagh House, Bagenalstown, County Carlow, and Annette Brown.
 He was the eldest son of nine children.
-His father served as MP for Carlow from 1862 to 1868.
+His father served as MP for County Carlow from 1862 to 1868.
 Pack-Beresford attended Rugby School, and then Christ Church, Oxford, graduating with a Bachelor of Arts in 1887.

 Pack-Beresford married Alice Harriet Cromie Lyle (c.1869 – 2 June 1918) in 1891, with which he had one adopted daughter, Vera.
 Aside from his interest in zoology, Pack-Beresford became the estate owner at Fenagh House in 1881, and went on to serve as the High Sheriff of Carlow, the Deputy Lieutenant, and Justice of the Peace.
 He was appointed an OBE in 1918.
 He died on 6 March 1942, and his estate passed to his nephew Commander Denis John Pack-Beresford.
 During the First World War Denis R. Pack-Beresford served on the committee of the Order of St John and British Red Cross Society as part of the civilian war effort.